 Mainly a freshwater species, the mugger crocodile is found in lakes, rivers and marshes of southern Pakistan.
 Being a large carnivorous reptile, the mugger crocodile eats fish, other reptiles and small mammals.
 While we would encounter a crocodile basking in the sun when we hike along any lake in southern Sind province, taking K2 and other dogs close to their habitat is a definite ‘No’ for me.

-Racoon, North America - Rhesus Macaque, feral cats, Crows and Kites, Pakistan
+Racoon, North America - Rhesus Macaque and feral cats, Pakistan

 K2 likes to chase racoons and tree them.
 Racoons are omnivorous animals that usually eat vertebrates, invertebrates and plant matter.
 They will raid your garbage cans and get into bird nests to eat eggs and nestlings.